 - Not technically aliens, but a subspecies of human, the Helgans of Killzone are all Nazis on a revenge streak.
 And boy howdy, when they say they will spare no one, they aren't kidding.

 - Mass Effect:

-- The Batarian Hegemony subtly fits into this for a number of reasons: They're a rogue state; they have a fascistic dictatorial government that controls the citizenry with propaganda; they believe themselves to be the master race; and they are the only species that still practices slavery.
+- The Batarian Hegemony subtly fits into this for a number of reasons: They're a rogue state; they have a fascistic dictatorial government that controls the citizenry with propaganda; they believe themselves to be the master race; and they are one of the only species that still practices slavery (the other race that owns slaves?
+The asari).
 They prefer subterfuge and working through unofficial privateers to outright warfare, although after Shepard destroyed one of their colonies war seemed likely.
 But in Mass Effect 3 it turns out that this was just the outward appearance: ordinary batarians are no more good or evil than anyone else.

 - It's arguable that the Reapers are this as well, seeing how they want nothing more than to purge the galaxy of all organic life.
 In a bit of an inversion, though, they aren't focused on genetic purity so much as genetic diversity; species with higher genetic diversity, such as humans, have a better chance of making a new Reaper.

 - The Soulless of Puzzle Quest Galactrix.
 They're obsessed with improving themselves to the point of perfection.
 Apparently part of that path to perfection is wiping out the imperfect (read: everybody else).